nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 ```

 ### External Plugin
-In the prototype, all external plugins exist in a `ExternalPlugins` directory.
+In the PoC, all external plugins exist in a `ExternalPlugins` directory.
 To create a new external plugin, a developer needs to follow three steps:
 First, the developer needs to create an implementation for the new external plugin that contains a Register function similar to the `RegisterUInt8()` function above.
 Second, the developer needs to register the plugin using the cmake function `add_plugin_library()`:
 ```cmake